platform-experience/script-library/src/workflow/si-script-32/README.md

-# To Create a CI in a Workflow (Run Script Action)
+# Create CI

 ## Description

-To Create a CI in a Workflow (Run Script Action)
+To Create a CI in a Workflow (Run Script Action).